NoahUeffing/CapstoneProject/README.md

 # To Run Application

-Using the mobile emulator of your choice, run the file "acadia_programs/sports_programs/lib/main.dart".
+Using the mobile emulator of your choice (Xcode or Android Studio), run the file "acadia_programs/sports_programs/lib/main.dart".
 Make sure the server is also running or else the API cannot be used and schedule and standings information will not be retrieved.